chips-blockchain/bet/docs/verus_migration/id_creation_process.md

 }'
 ```

-After updating the dealer names the contentmultimap of dealers looks as follows:
+After updating the dealer names in the contentmultimap of dealers looks as follows:
 ```
 # verus -chain=chips10sec getidentity dealers.poker.chips10sec@
 {